Water Treatment Has a History of Saving Lives

 - Ammonia stabilizes the chlorine for longer-lasting protection.

-- pH and alkalinity adjustments will reduce corrosion of lead from home and building plumbing.
+- Continued treatment to reduce the corrosion of lead from household and building plumbing.

 Treatment Processes Meet Rigorous Public Health Safety Standards